rainbow494/arch-1/doc/en-us/stackoverflow-update-560m-pageviews-a-month-25-servers-and-i.markdown

 Marco Ceccon in his talk says when talking about architecture you need to answer this question first: what kind of problem is being solved?

 First the easy part.
 What does StackExchange do?
-It takes topics, creates communities around them, and creates awesome question and answer sites.<span style="font-size: 12px;"> </span>
+It takes topics, creates communities around them, and creates awesome question and answer sites.

 The second part relates to scale.
 As we’ll see next StackExchange is growing quite fast and handles a lot of traffic.
 How does it do that?
 Let’s take a look and see….